nina@mycastelliromani.com

 Dive into the 2 Volcanic Lakes

 The area hosts not only one, but two volcanic crater lakes, both with bright blue water immersed in greenery, complete with surrounding walking trails.
 Lake Albano, the larger of the two, has sandy beaches, bathing establishments with pedal boat and kayak rentals, and picnic areas.
 The smaller Lake Nemi comes with its own mythological ( The Temple of Diana Nemorensis) and historic treasures (Museo delle Navi Romane), not to mention fantastic panoramas.
-The clear water is perfect for a swim; bring your bathing suit and dive in.
+The clear water is perfect for a swim; bring your bathing suit and dive in, either at one of the free beaches or at the new Matrix Canoe Center.

 IMG_6221JPG